influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/concepts/tsi-details.md

     parent: Concepts
 ---

-InfluxDB stores measurement and tag information in an index so that data can be queried quickly.
+InfluxDB stores measurement and tag information in an index so data can be queried quickly.

 In earlier versions, the index was stored in-memory, requiring a lot of RAM and restricting the number of series that a machine could hold (typically, 1-4 million series, depending on the machine).

-Time Series Index (TSI) stores index data on disk, removing RAM restrictions.
+Time Series Index (TSI) stores index data both in memory and on disk, removing RAM restrictions.
 This lets you store more series on a machine.
 TSI uses the operating system's page cache to pull hot data into memory, leaving cold data on disk.

 ## Enable TSI